ikrik/List-of-React-Repositories/README.md

 In this project you can find all github repositories that have to do with React and its ecosystem.
 It is implemented by using **Create-React-App, Typescript, React Hooks & React Context API**.

-The data is being fetch by using **Graphql & Apollo** and code is being tested using **Jest & Enzyme**
+The data is being fetch by using **Graphql & Apollo** and code is being tested using **Jest & Enzyme**.

 ### Getting Started

-Once you have cloned the repo to your local file system Use the yarn package manager to install all dependecies.
+Once you have cloned the repo to your local file system use yarn package manager to install all dependecies.

 ```bash
  yarn